vbauer/jackdaw/README.md

 Jackdaw was inspired by [Lombok](http://projectlombok.org) project, but in comparison with Lombok:

-* it does not need to have an additional plugin in your IDE
+* it does not need to have an extra plugin in IDE
 * it does not modify an existing source code